 One of the most beautiful waterfalls on the entire island, Glenoe Waterfall is just a short walk from the northeastern hamlet of Glenoe in Northern Ireland.
 Located in a deep gorge, there are steps on either side of the valley that you can carefully navigate to get a better view of this picturesque sight.

 The settlement of Gougane Barra is located in County Cork in southern Ireland at the foot of the Sheehy Mountains, and here you’ll find a national park that makes up about 339 acres of gorgeous natural Irish beauty.
 It’s a fantastic place to hike or take a walk, with six trails to suit every level of expertise, and for cyclists, the nearly 200-mile-long Cork City-Beara-Gougane Barra cycle route ends here.
 You’ll find a gorgeous lake surrounded by forests of pine trees, as well as a small island on the edge of the lake where you’ll find St. Finbarr’s Oratory, a small sixth-century church where the patron saint of Cork founded his monastery.
-There’s also a trail nearly two miles long that’s meant for a scenic drive where you can enjoy the beautiful wildlife and plants of the area from the comfort of your car.
+There’s also a trail nearly 2 miles long that’s meant for a scenic drive where you can enjoy the beautiful wildlife and plants of the area from the comfort of your car.